Whether a student is Catholic or belongs to another faith group, he is encouraged to explore his own spiritual journey during his time at SMCS.

-Each student at St. Michael’s takes a Theology course every year.
-Theology assists the student to grow more familiar with the teachings of Jesus Christ and the Church, to live a fuller Christian life, and to formulate answers to many of the challenging questions posed by our modern world.
-The faith and spiritual life of our school inspire us all to grow in goodness, discipline, and knowledge.
+Every student at St. Michael’s College School is required to take a Theology course each year.
+Theology prepares him to understand and embrace the teachings of Jesus Christ, to live a complete Christian life, and to reflect meaningfully on many of the questions posed by the modern world.

-The Basilian Fathers were established as a religious congregation in France in 1822.
+The Congregation of St. Basil was established in France in 1822.
 As a result of the closing of seminaries in France during the French Revolution, two diocesan priests opened a secret school in the mountains of central France.

-After several years of operation and after a change in French laws, ten priests serving there openly bound themselves into a religious community.
-They reasoned that the school, by then located in the nearby city of Annonay, would have a better chance of continuing if it were conducted by a Religious Congregation that could accept and train new members to continue the operation of the school after the founding fathers' retirement.
+After several years of operation and following a change in French law, 10 priests serving there openly bound themselves into a religious community.
+They reasoned that the school, by then located in the nearby city of Annonay, would have a better chance of continuing if it were conducted by a religious congregation that could accept and train new members to continue the operation of the school after the founding fathers’ retirement.